Fisheries and Resources Monitoring System

 Spatial Scale: Regional

 Cod is caught in directed trawl and longline fisheries and as bycatch in the directed redfish fishery by trawlers.
 The fishery is regulated by quota.
+New technical regulations were introduced in 2021, in particular a closure of the directed fishery in the first quarter as well as sorting grids to protect juveniles.

 Recent catch estimates and TACs (000 t) are as follows: